rerun-io/rerun/docs/content/reference/viewer/blueprint.md

 --------
 ### Reset
 The reset button resets the entire blueprint back to its heuristic-chosen default.
-This includes all settings for entities, Groups and Space Views.
+This includes all settings for entities, Groups and Views.

 ### Add view
-With this control you can add new Space Views for arbitrary [Spaces](../../concepts/spaces-and-transforms.md).
+With this control you can add new Views for arbitrary [Spaces](../../concepts/spaces-and-transforms.md).

 Contents
 --------